 The main source of systematic uncertainty below 200 GeV/n is the hadronic model.
-Below 75 GeV/n, the difference between beam test data and simulation based on GEANT4 was attributed to the hadronic model uncertainty detailed in the FIG.S6 of SM~\cite{supple}.
-Above 75 GeV/n, an independent analysis based on FLUKA was used to compare with the results based on GEANT4.
+Below 75 GeV/n, the difference between the beam test data and simulation based on the FTFP\_BERT hadronic model in GEANT4 was attributed to the hadronic model uncertainty detailed in Fig.S5 and Fig.S6 of the Supplemental Material~\cite{supple}.
+Above 75 GeV/n, an independent analysis based on the DPMJET-III hadronic model in FLUKA was used to compare with the results based on FTFP\_BERT.
 This difference was about 6\% at 1 TeV/n.
-The systematic uncertainty from unfolding procedure caused by the initial index and the MC sample in unfolding matrix was estimated to be less than 1\%.
-Based on past isotopic observations, a variation of 15\% in the $\prescript{60}{}{\text{Ni}}$ abundance would bring ~0.8\% difference into the result of nickel flux~\cite{isotope1,isotope2,isotope3}.
-Total uncertainties including statistical uncertainty and systematic uncertainties from different sources in different kinetic energy bin are shown in FIG.S7 of the SM.
+The systematic uncertainty from the unfolding procedure caused by the initial index and the MC sample in the unfolding matrix was estimated to be less than 1\%.
+Based on past isotopic observations, a variation of 15\% in the $\prescript{60}{}{\text{Ni}}$ abundance would bring a~0.8\% difference into the result of nickel flux~\cite{isotope1,isotope2,isotope3}.
+Total uncertainties including statistical uncertainty and systematic uncertainties from different sources in different kinetic energy bins are shown in Fig.S7 of the Supplemental Material.

-\emph{Results} - Figure.~\ref{NickelSpectrum} shows the differential nickel spectrum in kinetic energy per nucleon from 10 GeV/n to 2 TeV/n.
+\emph{Results}-Figure.~\ref{NickelSpectrum} shows the differential nickel spectrum in kinetic energy per nucleon from 10 GeV/n to 2 TeV/n.
 A softening feature is observed around 40 GeV/n which is similar to other nuclei like proton, helium or iron~\cite{2009Panov,2017Yoon,2011Adriani,2013Adriani,2015Aguilar,2020Aguilar,2015Aguilar_1,2017Aguilar,2021Aguilar,DAMPEProton,DAMPEHe,CALETProton,CALETIron}.
-A fit with a single power law function (SPL)
+A fit with a single power law function (SPL),

-was performed to the nickel flux with kinetic energy from 40 GeV/n to 1 TeV/n.
-The index $\gamma$ of spectrum is $-2.60 \pm 0.03$ with a $\chi^2/\text{dof} = 0.40/3$.
+was performed on the nickel flux with kinetic energy from 40 GeV/n to 1 TeV/n.
+The index $\gamma$ of the spectrum is $-2.60 \pm 0.03$ with a $\chi^2/\text{d.o.f} = 0.40/3$.
 Because of the limited statistics above 1 TeV/n, whether the nickel flux above TeV/n still follows a single power law remains to be verified.

-The variation of the nickel to iron ratio with incident energy was also shown in FIG.~\ref{ratio}.
-A constant fit from 10 GeV/n to 2 TeV/n gives a constant value of $0.057 \pm 0.002$ with a $\chi^{2}/\text{dof} = 2.12/7$.
-In this work, the nickel to iron ratio measured by DAMPE is structurally consistent with previous CALET measurements in the same energy range with a systematic shift of an absolute value.
+The variation of the nickel to iron ratio with incident energy was also shown in Fig.~\ref{ratio}.
+A constant fit from 10 GeV/n to 2 TeV/n gives a constant value of $0.057 \pm 0.002$ with a $\chi^{2}/\text{d.o.f} = 2.12/7$.
+In this work, the nickel to iron ratio measured by DAMPE is structurally consistent with previous CALET measurements in the same energy range.